Azure/azure-sdk/docs/typescript/design.md

 ## Conditional Request Methods {#ts-conditional-requests}

-There are two patterns in use depending on whether `etag` is a member of the conceptual entity or not.
+There are two patterns in use depending on whether `etag` is a member of the model type or not.

 {% include requirement/MUST id="ts-conditional-request-options-1" %} provide the following options in a method's options bag when the model type has an `etag` property: